MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-messaging-data-analytics-content.md

 ### Related resources

-- [Create an Autonomous Vehicle Operations solution](../../solution-ideas/articles/avops-architecture.yml) for a deeper look into automotive digital engineering for autonomous and assisted driving.
+- [Create an Autonomous Vehicle Operations solution](../../solution-ideas/articles/avops-architecture.yml) provides a deeper look into automotive digital engineering for autonomous and assisted driving.
-- [SDV DevOps toolchain](software-defined-vehicle-reference-architecture.yml) to understand how to build, validate, and deploy workloads to the vehicle.
+- [SDV DevOps toolchain](software-defined-vehicle-reference-architecture.yml) describes how to build, validate, and deploy workloads to the vehicle.
 - [Data analytics for automotive test fleets](automotive-telemetry-analytics.yml) is a dedicated scenario where the collected data is used for engineering validation and root cause analysis.

 The following articles cover some of the patterns used in the architecture: